NathanE73/outline-image/README.md

 # ssoutliner
-Tiny cli app for adding outlines to images (usually screenshots).
+Tiny CLI macOS app for adding outlines to images (usually screenshots).
+Outlines can have hard or rounded corners.

 Use -r switch to round the corners, as for window screenshots.